 My two requests for evidence asked me to prove my job was a “specialty occupation” — that is, work that only someone with a bachelor’s degree or higher can do.
 My work involves artificial intelligence and big data, and my letters of support came from an authority in my industry and veteran start-up investor, and a Nobel Prize winner.
 But it wasn’t enough to convince the government that my job requires advanced skills.

-This is new.
+This is a new development.
 The government is requesting additional information for positions that would normally be accepted.
 It’s causing delays, anxiety, and rejection among those who have won the H-1B lottery.
 It also means companies hiring international employees are starting to rethink that option.
 Employers don’t like risk.

 So what can you do?
-Not much.
 Much of the H-1B work authorization rules are out of your control.
 So here’s what’s in your control:

 Know the basics about the US job search for international students